Buenaventura Durruti: Return to Barcelona

 When Durruti arrived back in Barcelona, he found it was still under workers' control, with electricity, food, fuel, hospitals and public transit, as well as cinemas and theatres, and the textile and metalworking factories, all being managed collectively by the workers themselves.
 He also found that traditional social relations, including gender separation and the nuclear family, had all but evaporated.
 He visited a number of collectives, before moving on to the headquarters of the CNT-FAI.
 He found the building full of busy people, coming and going between its various offices.
 When he asked Mariano Vázquez whether the CNT was becoming a bureaucracy, the Catalan Regional Secretary explained to Durruti that they were simply implementing the decisions of the grassroots and that workers' self-management still formed the formation for all economic organisation.
 Durruti left the encounter optimistic that the anarchists were remaining true to their principles.
-He then went to the CCMA headquarters on the Pla de Palau and met with Garcia Oliver, who he found to be stressed and sleep deprived.
-Together they discussed the situation in Aragon, including the slated offensive to take Zaragoza, the supply shortages and the restructuring of their war committee.
-But then Garcia Oliver informed Durruti that the Zaragoza offensive would have to be postponed in favour of the planned Mallorca landings, which they hoped would provoke a confrontation between the British and Italians.
-Durruti believed that France and the United Kingdom would continue to uphold appeasement rather than confront the Italians.
-He argued that delaying the Zaragoza offensive further would allow the Nationalists to fortify their positions and thus prevent the militias from taking the city and linking up with Republican forces in the north, which he believed to be a necessary prerequisite to an offensive against the Nationalists in Andalusia.